Safeguarding is everyone's responsibility.

-However, if you think the matter is very serious and may be related to a child protection concern, e.g. physical, sexual, emotional abuse or neglect, you must speak to one of Designated Safeguarding Lead or the Deputy Designated Safeguarding Lead.
-If you are unable to contact them you can ask the school office staff to find them and ask them to speak to you straight away about a confidential and urgent matter.
+However, if you think the matter is very serious and may be related to a child protection concern, e.g. physical, sexual, emotional abuse or neglect, you must speak to our Designated Safeguarding Lead or the Deputy Designated Safeguarding Lead.
+If you are unable to contact them, you can ask the school office staff to find them and ask them to speak to you straight away about a confidential and urgent matter.

 Designated Safeguarding Lead – Mr Tom Coe

-Deputy Designated Safeguarding Lead – Mrs Marcia Lord
+Deputy Designated Safeguarding Lead – Mrs Laurabeth Adams

 Executive Safeguarding Lead for The Rose Learning Trust – Mrs Kelly Cousins

 When the school is closed, during the school holidays or evenings and weekends, you are still able to contact our safeguarding team, please phone 07591 203296.
 If no one is available to take your call, please leave your name and a contact number and one of the members of our safeguarding team will get back to you.
 You can also contact us through email at email@example.com which is monitored reguarly.